 - Overpriced poor quality lights like the Lowel Ego (this is just a light bulb and cheap frosted plastic for $100+ price tag!!!)
 Spend $10 on a lightbulb, baking paper and glue then buy ice cream.
 Eat ice cream and start your DIY project.
 Write (your name + Ego) on new artificial light and sell them to lesser experienced food bloggers.
 Save money from light sales to buy more expensive studio strobes that you can then photograph with properly. 😉

-The Elinchrom Pro 500w set above is fantastic.
-You would be hard pressed finding better quality lights for the price.
+The Elinchrom Pro 500w above is fantastic.
+You would be hard pressed finding better quality artificial lights for food photography.
 These lights have a crisp consistent color with every fire.
 They also fire fast enough to freeze liquid splashes and come with a built in wireless system.

 The modifiers are amazing as well.
 They are not built like tanks but they are not flimsy either.
 With a 300 watt adjustable modeling/prop light I use them to light my videos as well.
 I love them so much I bought two sets!